-At the Japan Foundation, Toronto, we offer year-long Japanese language courses using the textbook series Marugoto: Japanese Language and Culture, which was developed by the Japan Foundation.
-Marugoto is a textbook based on the Japan Foundation Standard for Japanese Language Education (or “JF Standard” – for more information, please click here).
-Through studying with us in our language courses, you will learn to complete various “Can-do” in Japanese!
+At the Japan Foundation, Toronto, we offer various Japanese language courses based on the Japan Foundation Standard for Japanese Language Education (or “JF Standard” – for more information, please click here).
+Through studying in our language courses, you will learn to complete various “Can-do” in Japanese!

-Here’s what current & former students have to say about our MARUGOTO Japanese language courses!
+Here’s what current & former students have to say about studying Japanese at the Japan Foundation, Toronto!

 Over the years I have started and for any number of reasons quit all kinds of language schools.
 However, here at JFT not only did I complete the entire course but I’m looking forward to returning in the fall.
 Even though it was a starter course, by the end you felt you could travel to Japan on your own.
 The textbooks actually match the real world.
 Even at a very basic level, by the end of the final term we were all able to shop in a department store, ask for directions, read street signs, order food in a restaurant, talk about our hobbies and vacations and much more.
 All the things you would normally do.
 Often there is little opportunity to practice outside the classroom but because the lessons are also online and interactive you have the opportunity to review and reinforce both listening and speaking skills.
 As adults learning a language can be rather stressful.
 Our instructor was amazing.
 She has a great sense of humour, patient, encouraging, motivating and all those other attributes that make for a great teacher.
 The course was fun.
 I encourage anyone who has an interest in things Japanese and wishes to try their hand at learning the language to enroll in one of the courses offered by the Japan Foundation, Toronto.